Philip Owen

 I joined Gwlad as Brexit made it clear that the UK economy was going to be managed for the benefit of the City of London.

 I went to school in Builth Wells and Brecon.
 I served an engineering apprenticeship and gained degrees in Engineering Science and Management Science.
-After a few years in Power Engineering mostly for nuclear, I worked on new product development, mostly managing Research and Development in electronic materials.
-I sometimes found the chance to work in Industrial South Wales at Pontarddulais and Brynmawr but opportunity in Wales is scarce, not just in rural areas.
+After a few years in Power Engineering mostly nuclear, I worked on new product development, keeping Research and Development in electronic materials focussed on market requirements.
+I sometimes found the chance to work in South Wales at Pontarddulais and Brynmawr but opportunity in Wales is scarce.
+My children were brought up near Cambridge.
 For the last 30 years I have run my own consultancy on Innovation and Trade which I moved from Cambridge to Wales.
 A project to review 120 inventions from the Russian Academy of Sciences led to a focus on trade with Russia with clients from across the world.
 I can provide a much higher level of insight into industry, exportable services and trade than a typical Senedd candidate.
 I can help Wales to be rich with the resources to build a modern welfare state.

 On many issues Gwlad agrees with one or more parties.
 Gwlad is different on the following measures relevant to the powers of the Senedd.